 Decarboxylase tests are based on the ability of some bacteria to decarboxylate an amino acid to the corresponding amine with the liberation of carbon dioxide (1).
-Decarboxylase media were first described by Moeller (2-4) for detecting lysine and ornithinedecarboxylase and arginine dihydrolase.
+Decarboxylase media were first described by Moeller (2-4) for detecting lysine and ornithine decarboxylase and arginine dihydrolase.
 Falkow developed a lysine decarboxylase medium for the identification and differentiation of Salmonella and Shigella (5).
+Falkows Medium was further modified by Taylor (6) by deleting peptone from the formulation (M376I), thus eliminating false positives caused by Citrobacter freundii and its paracolons.
+Taylors modification of decarboxylase medium has been recommended by the ISO committee (7).
 Lysine Decarboxylase Broth is especially suited to study the decarboxylase reactions for members of Enterobacteriaceae.
-Lysine Decarboxylase Broth is also recommended by APHA (6,7) and other standard methods (8,9).